ansible/ansible-ai-connect-operator/docs/running-on-openshift-rosa-cluster.md

 If the Operator Lifecycle Manager is not being used, or if creation of an `AnsibleAIConnect` instance from the CLI is desirable, the following can performed.

+See [here](using-external-configuration-secrets.md#authentication-secret) for more instructions regarding configuration with `Secret`s.

 1. Create a file `aiconnect.yaml` with the following content.

 ```yaml